Women in government: Quotas

-Substantive representation contains two distinct parts: both the process and outcome of having female politicians.
+According to Susan Franceschet and Jennifer Piscopo, substantive representation contains two distinct parts: both the process and outcome of having female politicians.
 Substantive representation based on the process is concerned with the gendered perspective, themes that female representatives discuss in political debates, and the impact they have on the creation of bills.
 Likewise, this process also includes the networking between women in government and female organizations.
 Substantive representation by outcome relates to the success of passing legislation that enables gender equality to both public and private issues.
 Moreover, substantive representation as process does not always result in substantive representation by outcome; the implementation of gender quotas and female representation does not directly instigate an influx in legislation.

 Critical mass theory has correlations with both substantive representation as process and substantive representation as outcome.
 Critical mass theory suggests that once a certain percentage of women representatives has been reached, that female legislators will be able to create and enable transformative policies, and this has the potential to place pressure on quota women to act on behalf of all women.
 Reaching a critical mass eliminates the pressure of maintaining the status quo, to which minorities are forced to conform to avoid being labeled as outsiders by the majority.
-One paramount criticism of critical mass theory is its attention to numbers, and the understanding that quota women are to represent women collectively.
-Furthermore, the representation of women as a collective group remains controversial, as "[if] she is a white straight, middle-class mother, she cannot speak for African-American women, or poor women, or lesbian women on the basis of her own experience anymore than men can speak for women merely on the basis of theirs."
+One major criticism of critical mass theory is its attention to numbers, and the understanding that 'quota women' are to represent women collectively.
+Furthermore, the representation of women as a collective group remains controversial, say Franceschet and Piscopo, as "[if] she is a white straight, middle-class mother, she cannot speak for African-American women, or poor women, or lesbian women on the basis of her own experience anymore than men can speak for women merely on the basis of theirs."

 One cross-national study found that the implementation of electoral gender quotas, which substantially increased women's representation in parliament, led to increased government expenditures toward public health and relative decreases in military spending, consistent with a presumption that women favor the former while men favor the latter in the countries included in the study.
 However, while a numerical boost in women legislators may nudge policy in the direction of women's interests, women legislators can be pigeon-holed into specializing in legislation on women's issues, as a study finds for legislators in Argentina, Colombia, and Costa Rica.
 In Argentina, another study finds that the introduction of gender quotas increased the total frequency of bills introduced regarding women's issues, while lowering the frequency men introduced bills in this legislative area – this evidence leads the authors to conclude that the introduction of female legislators may decrease the incentive of men legislators to introduce policies in line with women's interests.